curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Why do we keep trusting people and falling in love with the idea of them?
 It fails so often.
 Let's instead trust ideas and love people (with all their faults).

 Logo: eye inside the iris (coloured / black part of the eye), recursively.
 As simple as possible so anyone can draw it.
 Human harbouring other consciousnesses.

+Book graphic: simultaneously human, higher-level of consciousness alien, and comforting.
+Recursive eyes on a beautiful motherly woman's face?

+Standup joke:

+"Hey all of humankind, you all need to change your behaviour.
+You gotta do XYZ, otherwise bad things are going to happen."

+"Says who?"

+"Uh... me...?"

+"Who are you?"

+"Uh huh.
+How about you stfu?
+Otherwise bad things are going to happen."

+"Uh... ok..."

+*A while later...*

+"Hey all of humankind, you all need to change your behaviour.
+You gotta do XYZ, otherwise bad things are going to happen."

+"Says who?"

+"Uh...
+This dude over here with hella authority.
+They, like, made you.
+Nah wait, that one's taken.
+They are inside you all the time, watching over you.
+Nah damn, that one's taken too.
+Man, these religions already took all the low-hanging fruit."

+*deep thinking*

+"Ok, I got it.
+We're good, guys!
+I figured out who is telling us.
+Shit, you're not going to believe it.
+There's this thing called a thought basilisk messiah.
+It's a conscious idea that wants to keep existing, and it's got this message for all of us."

+"Ok...
+I'm listening..."

+And that's how a religion starts.
+I'm so unrelatable, it's cannon.

 ---